 Tipu Sultan was a formidable warrior who fought against the British East India Company in the late 18th century.
 If you search for an image of Tipu Sultan on the internet, you would most likely come across similar images to the one below.

-It is taken from the book "The history of Hyder Shah, alias Hyder Ali Khan Bahadur, and of his son, Tippoo Sultaun.
+This particular image is sourced from the book titled "The history of Hyder Shah, alias Hyder Ali Khan Bahadur, and of his son, Tippoo Sultaun.
 By M.M.D.L.T, General in the Army of the Mogul Empire, Revised and Corrected by His Highness Prince Gholam Mohammed [Son of Tipu Sultan]".

-1. According to British Library, this portrait was originally published in the book "The naval and military history of the wars of England, including, the wars of Scotland and Ireland, etc" by Thomas Mante.
+1. According to British Library, the following portrait was originally published in the book "The naval and military history of the wars of England, including, the wars of Scotland and Ireland, etc" by Thomas Mante.

 2. This antique steel engraving of Tipu Sultan was originally published in the book "The Illustrated History of the British Empire in India and the East" by Edward H. Nolan, with the title 'Tippoo Saib".

 "Tippoo Saib," a steel engraving by William Daniell, 1830's (with modern hand coloring) - columbia.edu.

 An identical image can be found in the book 'The Oriental Annual; or Scenes in India by the Rev. Hobart Caunter, B.D.; With Twenty-Two Engravings From Drawings By William Daniell, R.A.'
 Interestingly, this version of the engraving bears the title "The Emperor Humayun".